Electoral district: Terminology

-In Australia and New Zealand, electoral districts are called electorates, however elsewhere the term electorate generally refers specifically to the body of voters.
+In Australian and New Zealand English, electoral districts are called electorates, while the term electorate refers to the entire body of voters.

-In India electoral districts are referred to as "Nirvācan Kṣetra" (निर्वाचन क्षेत्र) in Hindi, which can be literally translated to English as "electoral area" though the official English translation for the term is "constituency".
+In India, electoral districts are referred to as "Nirvācan Kṣetra" (निर्वाचन क्षेत्र) in Hindi, which can be translated to English as "electoral area" though the official English translation for the term is "constituency".
 The term "Nirvācan Kṣetra" is used while referring to an electoral district in general irrespective of the legislature.
 When referring to a particular legislative constituency, it is simply referred to as "Kṣetra" along with the name of the legislature, in Hindi (e.g. 'Lok Sabha Kshetra' for a Lok Sabha constituency).
-Electoral districts for municipal or other local bodies are called "wards".
+Electoral districts for buli municipal or other local bodies are called "wards".

 Local electoral districts are sometimes called wards, a term also used for administrative subdivisions of a municipality.
 However, in the Republic of Ireland, voting districts are called local electoral areas.

 District magnitude

+District magnitude refers to the number of seats assigned to each district, and in conjunction with number of districts, determines the number of district seats to be filled in an election.
+Staggered terms are sometimes used to reduce the number of seats up for election at any one time, when district magnitude is more than one.

-District magnitude is a term invented by the American political scientist Douglas W. Rae in his 1967 dissertation The Political Consequences of Electoral Laws.
-It refers to the number of seats assigned to each district, and thus the easiness to be elected, as the threshold de facto decreases in proportion.
+The term District magnitude was first used by the American political scientist Douglas W. Rae in his 1967 dissertation The Political Consequences of Electoral Laws.

+The district magnitude affects the ease or difficulty to be elected, as the effective threshold, or de facto threshold, decreases in proportion as the district magnitude increases, unless a non-proportional or pro-landslide election system is used such as general ticket voting.

-The concept of magnitude explains Duverger's observation that plurality voting tends to produce two-party systems, and proportional representation (PR) methods tend to produce multi-party systems.
+The effect of varying district magnitude explains Duverger's observation that single-winner contests tend to produce two-party systems, and proportional representation (PR) methods tend to produce multi-party systems. where multi-member districts are used, threshold de facto stays high if seats are filled by general ticket or other pro-landslide party block system (rarely used nationwide nowadays).

-District magnitude is minimal (exactly 1):